 - Employment matters

 - Extensive experience in state courts across the country

 - Nationwide arbitration experience (including AAA, JAMS, and CPR)

 - PCAOB and SEC investigations and enforcement actions

 Representative litigation matters include:

-- Representation of a “Big Four” accounting firm in multi-billion-dollar securities and audit malpractice litigation arising out of probably the largest investor fraud in history, including the successful defense on the merits of its audit before a three-judge arbitration tribunal.
+- Representation of a “Big Four” firm in a multi-billion-dollar securities and audit malpractice litigation arising out of one of the largest investor frauds in history, resulting in a successful defense on the merits before a three-judge arbitration tribunal.

 - Representation of a national firm in a three-week jury trial involving malpractice claims arising out of audits of a healthcare company.
 Williams & Connolly obtained a defense verdict on all claims.